illumos/ipd/ipd/0012/README.md

 ## Changes to pfiles

-pfiles will be modified to expect `prfdinfov2_t` structures passed to the callback function, and to extract data directly from these structures where possible rather than injecting system calls into the target process.
+pfiles will be modified to expect `prfdinfo_t` structures passed to the callback function, and to extract data directly from these structures where possible rather than injecting system calls into the target process.

-It will also be changed to convert `prfdinfov1_t` structures found in core files to `prfdinfov2_t` before processing them.
+It will also be changed to convert `prfdinfo_core_t` structures found in core files to `prfdinfo_t` before processing them.

 ## Changes to core file generation

 There will be no changes to in-kernel core file generation.

-The `Pgcore(3proc)` function will be changed to expect `prfdinfov2_t` structures to be passed to its callback, but to convert them to `prfdinfov1_t` before writing to the notes section of the core file.
+The `Pgcore(3proc)` function will be changed to expect `prfdinfo_t` structures to be passed to its callback, but to convert them to `prfdinfo_core_t` before writing to the notes section of the core file.

 ## Implementation